-The parties must advise the Investigators of the identity of their advisor(s) at least 48 hours before the date of their meeting with Investigators.
-A party may elect to change advisors during the process, and is not required to use the same advisor throughout.
+The parties must advise the Investigators of the identity of their advisor at least 48 hours before the date of their first meeting with Investigators.
 The parties must provide subsequent timely notice to the Investigators if they change advisors at any time.
-No audio or video recording of any kind other than as required by institutional procedure is permitted during meetings with campus officials.
+No audio or video recording of any kind other than as required by institutional procedure is permitted during meetings with campus officials